abaghan/music.as.network/README.md

 # Music as Network

-In this project, I statistically analysis music as network.
+In this project, I statistically analyze music as network.